kennyu/rapid-photo-uploader/mobile-client/README.md

 2. **Upload to S3** (30-70% progress): Upload file directly to S3 using the pre-signed URL
 3. **Complete** (70-100% progress): Notify backend via `POST /uploads/{uploadJobId}/complete`
 4. **Process**: Backend processes the photo and updates status to COMPLETE

+## Usage

+### Gallery Features

+**Viewing Photos:**
+- Navigate to the Gallery tab to see all your uploaded photos
+- Pull down to refresh the gallery
+- Tap any photo to open the detail modal

+**Filtering by Tags:**
+- Horizontal scrollable tag list appears below the gallery header
+- Tap "All" to show all photos (default)
+- Tap any tag to filter photos by that tag
+- Tag list automatically updates based on all photos in your library
+- Current filter is shown in the gallery subtitle

+**Managing Tags:**
+1. Tap a photo in the gallery to open details
+2. View existing tags in the "Tags" section
+3. Add new tags:
+   - Type a tag name in the input field
+   - Press "Add" or hit Enter
+4. Remove tags:
+   - Tap the "✕" button next to any tag

+**Downloading Photos:**
+1. Tap a photo to open the detail modal
+2. Scroll down and tap "📥 Download Photo"
+3. On web: Photo opens in a new tab
+4. On native: Photo is saved to your device gallery (requires permission)

 ## Building for Production